Facts You Should Know About Carbon Monoxide Poisoning

 - Carbon monoxide is produced by common household appliances.
 When not properly ventilated, carbon monoxide emitted by these appliances can build up.
 See the list of appliances that can emit carbon monoxide in this article under Carbon Monoxide Poisoning Causes.

 - Early symptoms of carbon monoxide poisoning such as headaches, nausea, and fatigue, are often mistaken for the flu because the deadly gas goes undetected in a home.
 Prolonged exposure can lead to brain damage and even death.
+Move all family members and pets to fresh air away from the source of carbon monoxide (CO).

 Carbon monoxide is formed when organic compounds burn.
 The most common sources are motor vehicle exhaust, smoke from fires, engine fumes, and nonelectric heaters.
 Carbon monoxide poisoning is often associated with malfunctioning or obstructed exhaust systems and with suicide attempts.